pryv/dev-site/Activity.md

 TODO: review and complete

-* 400 (bad request), code `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format.
+* 400 (bad request), id `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format.
+* 401 (unauthorized): The data access token is missing or invalid.
 * 403 (forbidden): The given data access token does not grant permission for this operation.
 TODO: link to explanation about tokens and permissions.
 * 404 (not found): Possible cases:
-	* Code `UNKNOWN_TOKEN`: The data access token can't be found.
+	* Id `UNKNOWN_TOKEN`: The data access token can't be found.
-	* Code `UNKNOWN_CHANNEL`: The activity channel can't be found.
+	* Id `UNKNOWN_CHANNEL`: The activity channel can't be found.
-	* Code `UNKNOWN_STATE`: The activity state can't be found in the given channel.
+	* Id `UNKNOWN_STATE`: The activity state can't be found in the given channel.
-	* Code `UNKNOWN_EVENT`: The event can't be found in the given channel.
+	* Id `UNKNOWN_EVENT`: The event can't be found in the given channel.

 ## Requests for activity channels